gaehlerm/SoftwareEngineering/README.md

 Inheritance is difficult to implement properly.
 Especially when dealing with constructors and overridden functions, there is quite something you have to know about v-tables and other technicalities.
 Chances for creating errors are significant.
 This can be avoided by not using inheritance.
 Inheritance is simply too error prone.
 Though this is better in python than in C++.

-Sometimes inheritance can be extremely confusing.
+Sometimes inheritance can be confusing.
 Let's take the following example:

 ```py
 class Animal():